alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 One of the cool innovations in Java was to pass all objects by reference, so there was no need to use pointers explicitly any longer.

-But alas, Go was masterminded by [a member of the Unix team](https://en.wikipedia.org/wiki/Rob_Pike).
+But alas, Go was masterminded by [a member of the original Unix team](https://en.wikipedia.org/wiki/Rob_Pike).

 ![Yes, baby, [they are back!](https://diply.com/shining-movie-facts?publisher=what-the-facts&config=22)](pics/adventures-johnny.gif "Here's Johnny!")